arunmrkt/iTop/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
-* Please start the commit message with an applicable emoji.
+* Please start the commit message with an applicable emoji (following the [Gitmoji guide](https://gitmoji.carloscuesta.me/).).
 For example :
     * 🌐 `:globe_with_meridians:` for translations
     * 🎨 `:art:` when improving the format/structure of the code
     * ⚡️ `:zap:` when improving performance